Seeding

 • Many wet prairie species have fine seed and should be seeded this way.

-Packing the seed
+Packing the Seed

 Packing seed tightly to the soil ensures a more consistent flow of moisture from the soil to the seed.
 The result is better germination and better seedling survival.